ccaum/airplay-homekit-rpi/README.md

 * Select the "Don't Have a Code or Can't Scan" option at the bottom of the screen
 * The "AirPlay Stream Switch" should be available as an option.
 Select it and complete the accessory addition process

-Once the AirPlay switch is set up in HomeKit, you can create automations automatically turn on audio equipment or set lighting scenes.
+Once the AirPlay power switch is set up in HomeKit, you can create automations automatically turn on audio equipment or set lighting scenes.

 ## Streaming Audio